When To Visit Sundarban National Park 2023

 Sundarban Tour By Boat.

-The safaris typically go from sunrise to twilight every day.
-Boat permits cost Rs.
-400 per person in all other zones, with the exception of the inner Netidhopani zone, which is located close to the main area and costs Rs.
+Most trips take place every day from dawn to dusk.
+In all the other zones, boat passes cost Rs.
+400 per person, except for the inner Netidhopani zone, which is close to the main area and costs Rs.
 800 per permit.
-Visitors are charged between 60 and 120 rupees, depending on the time of year.
-It is common practice to obtain all forest licenses from the Sajnekhali forest office, which is located approximately an hour and a half away from Godkhali.
+Depending on the time of year, people have to pay between 60 and 120 rupees.
+All forest licences are usually gotten from the Sajnekhali forest office, which is about an hour and a half away from Godkhali.

 More Sundarban Tour Details Blogs